We hope everyone who visits Shrewsbury Flaxmill Maltings enjoys their experience.

 There are four accessible parking spaces in the main visitor car park.
-The spaces are a three-minute walk from the entrance to The Mill.
+The spaces are a three-minute walk from the entrance to The Mill up a slight incline.

 Follow the ‘P’ signs for parking.
-The accessible parking spaces are clearly marked.
+The accessible parking spaces are marked.

-There are four additional accessible parking spaces available at weekends in the temporary overflow parking area behind the Apprentice House.
+There are also four accessible parking spaces available next to the Apprentice House.